ssnl/dataset-distillation/docs/advanced.md

 ## Distributed Training

-We often need to load multiple networks into GPU memory (e.g., we use 2000 networks for training in adaptation and malicious attack settings).
+We often need to load multiple networks into GPU memory (e.g., for results presented in the paper, we use 2000 networks for training in adaptation and malicious attack settings).
 A single GPU can not hold all these networks.
 In such cases, we can use NCCL distributed training specifying a `world_size` larger than `1`.
 Then, you need to start `world_size` processes with identical arguments except `device_id`, but each with a different environmental variable `RANK` representing the process rank in `[0, 1, ..., world_size - 1]`.

 There are two ways to initialize a process group in PyTorch for distributed training: